dhutapratama/docs/facades.md

         }
     }

 Notice that near the top of the file we are "importing" the `Cache` facade.
 This facade serves as a proxy for accessing the underlying implementation of the `Illuminate\Contracts\Cache\Factory` interface.
-Any calls we make using the facade will be passed to the underlying instance of Laravel's cache service.
+Any calls we make using the facade will be passed to the underlying instance of Lets's cache service.

 If we look at that `Illuminate\Support\Facades\Cache` class, you'll see that there is no static method `get`: